mdolab/MACH-Aero/machAeroTutorials/airfoilopt_pyopt.rst

     :width: 500
     :align: center

-You can also load the history file in python to make your own plots, such as the one below, showing the path the optimiser took to the solution:
+You can also load the history file in python to make your own plots, such as the one below or the associated capability in `NicePlots <https://mdolab-niceplots.readthedocs-hosted.com/en/latest/auto_examples/plot_style_demo.html>`_ , showing the path the optimiser took to the solution:

 .. literalinclude:: ../tutorial/opt/pyoptsparse/rosenbrock.py
     :start-after: # rst Plot